 - Possible addiction to other substances

 Risk Factors for Teenage Benzodiazepine Addiction

 A major factor involved in teenage Benzodiazepine addiction is the presence of co-occurring disorders.
-Co-occurring disorders are underlying mental or emotional conditions like depression, bipolar disorder, anxiety, low self-esteem which exist alongside a substance abuse disorder.
+Co-occurring disorders are underlying mental or emotional conditions like depression, bipolar disorder, anxiety, or low self-esteem that exist alongside a substance use disorder.
 Co-occurring disorders often lead sufferers to self-medicate by abusing substances such as Benzos.
-Since teens are especially susceptible to a number of mental health disorders and teens are less likely to have been diagnosed than adults, this is a major problem.
-For example, 25.1% of individuals between 13 to 18 suffer anxiety.
+Teens are especially susceptible to a number of mental health disorders and are less likely to be diagnosed than adults.
+For example, 25.1% of individuals between 13 to 18 suffer from an anxiety disorder.

-Teenagers may find Benzos like Xanax and Valium appealing due to their ability to calm the nervous system.
-Teens face challenges like pressures of academic performance, peer pressure to party, and the onset of depression and anxiety that can come from finding one’s self, making Benzo abuse more likely to occur.
+Teenagers may find Benzos like Xanax and Valium appealing due to their ability to calm the nervous system and ward off anxiety.
+Teens face challenges like pressures of academic performance, peer pressure to party, and the onset of depression and anxiety that can come from the inherent struggles of adolescence, making Benzo abuse more likely to occur.

 Female teens are at especially high risk of Benzo addiction, as they are twice as likely to suffer anxiety and depression.
 Teens who feel isolated, lonely, or misunderstood are also at higher risk of addiction.